syncfusion-content/xamarin.ios-docs/SfBarcode/Barcode-Customization.md

 The text representing the Barcode can be customized by using the following properties.

-* The color of text can be altered by using the textColor property.
+* The color of text can be altered by using the `TextColor` property.
-* The horizontal alignment of text can be customized with the help of the textAlignment property.
+* The horizontal alignment of text can be customized with the help of the `TextAlignment` property.
-* The gap between Barcode and text can be adjusted by setting property of textGapHeight.
+* The gap between Barcode and text can be adjusted by setting property of `TextGapHeight`.
-* To change the location of text vertically, you can make use of the textLocation property with options of top and bottom location.
+* To change the location of text vertically, you can make use of the `TextLocation` property with options of top and bottom location.

 {% highlight c# %}